The Angels' Share® Tartan - The Story in the Weave

-The Angels’ Share® tartan was designed to celebrate Scotch Whisky ...Scotland's world famous national drink!
-Created not only to reflect the rich chroma and amber tones of Scotch Whisky the tartan also visibly portrays 'the Angels' Share' - the 2% portion of distilled alcohol (said to be taken by the Angels) which evaporates though the oak barrel during the whisky maturation process.
+Created not only to reflect the rich chroma and amber tones of the spirit, this tartan is woven to capture the essence of ‘the Angels’ Share’—the 2% of distilled alcohol (said to be taken by the Angels) that evaporates through the oak barrel during whisky maturation, leaving its mark both in legend and in the fabric itself.

 ~ ~ ~ ~ ~ ~ ~